Beanbun6/greenbean-website/README.md

 “Coffee — a poem in a cup, warmth wrapped in silence.”
 Thanks for visiting!

-“This project is part of my personal learning and portfolio.
-Please don’t copy or reuse without permission.”
+✨ This project is part of my personal learning — please don’t copy or reuse without permission.